 Here are some best practices to help you maintain a healthy work-life balance.

 Assess your Calendar

 Online learning is attractive to working adults because of schedule flexibility and the independent nature of the courses.
 However, there’s no getting around the fact that it takes discipline to manage schoolwork.

 Before starting online classes, or if you feel like you are drowning after enrolling, sit down with your calendar and walk through your weekly and monthly schedule.
 Be honest with yourself.
-First, identify the non-negotiable activities, apart from work, that are hard commitments of your time – things like kids’ ballgames or recitals, church, weekly date night, helping the kids with homework, or board meetings – whatever your priorities are.
+First, identify the non-negotiable activities that are hard commitments of your time – things like kids’ ballgames or recitals, church, weekly date night, helping the kids with homework, or board meetings – whatever your priorities are.
 Put those on your calendar in red.

 Employ a Support System